IMG

 • guiding

-Edited by Rebecca Smith on 2021-10-13 18:03
+Edited by Rebecca Anthony on 2021-10-13 18:03

 Definitely the best time of the year to visit Fort Desoto Park as a birder is going to be in the spring around mid April as all the neotropical migrants arrive and make their ways to their nesting sites for the summer.
 The north beach picnic area is especially good for warblers as well as the trees in the fort parking lots itself.
 You can also find every species of plover known to Florida on the north beach in October.
 Also a reliable location for Whimbrel and Marbled Godwit during migration. migration and Nanday Parakeets can be seen year round.
 Our company has company, Archaeopteryx Birding and Nature Tours, has been leading field trips and private tours to this location for over 5 years.
 We offer pick up/drop off services, water/snacks for the duration of your tour, entry fees and a shared ebird checklist.

-Edited by Rebecca Smith on 2021-10-13 17:57
+Edited by Rebecca Anthony on 2021-10-13 17:57

 Definitely the best time of the year to visit Fort Desoto Park as a birder is going to be in the spring around mid April as all the neotropical migrants arrive and make their ways to their nesting sites for the summer.
 The north beach picnic area is especially good for warblers as well as the trees in the fort parking lots itself.
 You can also find every species of plover known to Florida on the north beach in October.
 Also a reliable location for Whimbrel and Marbled Godwit during migration.
 Our company has been leading field trips and private tours to this location for over 5 years.
 We offer pick up/drop off services, water/snacks for the duration of your tour, entry fees and a shared ebird checklist.